Body Labs: Body Labs Blue

 On July 20, 2016, Body Labs launched Body Labs Blue, an API and embeddable Web interface that takes physical measurements and predicts additional digital measurements to help with custom clothing creation.

 Body Labs Red

 On October 5, 2016, Body Labs launched Body Labs Red, an API for automatically processing 3D scans into a full 3D body model.
 Additionally, Body Labs announced a partnership with 3dMD to process their 3D scans.

 Mosh Mobile App

-On Feb.
-15, 2017, Body Labs released Mosh on the App Store, an Apple iOS app, the predicts the 3D human pose and shape of a subject and renders 3D effects on them.
+On February 15, 2017, Body Labs released Mosh on the App Store, an Apple iOS app that predicts the 3D human pose and shape of a subject and renders 3D effects on them.

 SOMA: Human-Aware AI

 On June 1, 2017, Body Labs launched SOMA, software that uses artificial intelligence to predict 3D human shape and motion from RGB photos or video.

 On July 21, 2017, Body Labs launched SOMA Shape API for 3D model and Measurement Prediction.
-Shape API allows third party apps to easily connect to the SOMA backend.
+Shape API allows third-party apps to easily connect to the SOMA backend.